WRITE A REVIEW

 I dont like this at all.
 It was pretty flakey and cakey when appropriately applied.
 The applicator it comes with is cheap as well is the packaging.
 Very plastic-y.
 I wouldn't recomend it, there are lots better products that are about the same price.

+I used the Shine Free line way back as a teenager in the 80's when it first came out.
+I had the concealer too.
 I am only going to recommend it to younger women or those with oily skin as it is mattifying although gentle.
 It lets oily skin breathe.
 Good for acne sufferers.
 Not for aging complexions at all.
 But for those mentioned above, a good product.

 This really mattifies and smooths the skin when I first apply it.
 It can tend to have a lot of fallout if you swirl your brush, so I would recommend doing the patting or wiggling a brush into the product motion.
 Fortunately, the compact is designed to catch fallout cos there's like a 'moat' around the pan.
 On the face, it does a great job setting my foundation and concealer.
 I tend to get pretty oily, so there hasn't been a foundation/powder combo yet that can keep my oil at bay for more than five hours, but one can hope.
 I do like this powder and found it easy to carry for traveling.